parsaoryani/ethereum-cli/README.md

 * This CLI is for the **Sepolia testnet only** (not mainnet).
 * Ensure a **stable RPC endpoint** to avoid connection errors.
-* Use **strong passwords** for wallet encryption.
 * For issues with Infura, try providers like **Alchemy** or **GetBlock**.

----

-## 📬 Contact

-For issues, feature requests, or contributions, please open an issue on the GitHub repository.